01

 Contact

-For invitations, workshops, teaching sessions, or collaboration around clinical AI communication, email is the simplest route.
+For talks, workshops, teaching sessions, or collaboration around clinical AI communication, email is the simplest route.

 On this page